twobob/lightmeter/README.md

   - [x] Use the single/double buffer mode (with double buffer mode ~1000bytes - see note 2.)
   - [ ] Use bitmaps insted of text where applicable (this helps to use smaller font set)
   - [ ] Use custom fonts, and restrict them to the minimum number of characters needed (possibly numbers only)
- - [ ] New feature: fixed aperture size, fixed iso, fixed timing: indicate that you need a flash, or how dark will the picture be (for low end cameras)
  - [ ] update the readme with the updated description, components and feature list.
 Also add credits to the original author!
- - [ ] modify getBandgap() for the new board and schematic
+ - [x] modify getBandgap() for the new board and schematic
  - [ ] modify the schematic to have the buttons take up less pins
  - [ ] New feature: kitchen timer functionality: add a buzzer, and add code to count down the measured time for bulb mode photography
+ - [ ] Indicate when the device is measuring - display a "measuring..." or similar text
  - [ ] Draw new schematic diagram

 ## Notes